 However, resin won’t react to that same type of cement.
-Wikipedia explains what resins are made of using many, many, many big words, but suffice to say… it ain’t plastic.
+Wikipedia explains what resins are made of by using many, many, many big words, but suffice to say… it ain’t plastic.
 And that glue that works so well with PS won’t make a dent in typical modeling resins.

 Of course, all of this is obvious if you’re an experienced builder.
 But to the new modeler, the key takeaway is “what type of material am I working with?
 And what agent will bond it best?”

 For polystyrene, glues such as Tamiya Extra Thin Cement, or Revell Contacta, work nicely.
 There are of course other brands.
 For resin, various “super glue” brands are often used, or two-part epoxy mixes.
 Some kits, such as Bandai’s Gunpla kits, may contain ABS plastic.
 While it may look a bit like PS, it may not react to the cements that work for polystyrene, so you may need to get glue that is made for ABS, such Deluxe Materials Plastic Magic.